The Diabesity Epidemic – It May Be Coming to You

 In the typical American diet, an over consumption of omega-6 fatty acids relative to omega-3 fatty acids strongly contributes to inflammation.
 Most oils and nuts have more omega-6 than omega-3, with the exception of omega-3-rich flax and hemp seeds.
 However, as two recent studies indicate – one the so-called “Toronto Trial” and the other the Spanish Trial, nuts somehow do not contribute to inflammation.

-The explanation for this comes from the Spanish Trial, where it was reported:
+The explanation for this comes a Spanish Trial, where it was reported:

 “The results showed that eating one ounce of mixed nuts – raw unpeeled walnuts, almonds, and hazelnuts – a day increased the level of serotonin metabolites (break down products) in volunteers’ urine.